 My body was teaching me a lesson that was new for me, not in my thinking, but in my feeling.
 About the degree of connection with our surroundings, and the level of energy that healthy surroundings and nature gives to us.
 I have a greater appreciation for hikers, for the trees that surround my house and neighborhood, and for the blessing of being around full living life, and an appetite for a connection with it.

 I’m a product of our urban and suburban culture, and we live in a culture that has focused for hundreds of years on the supremacy of the cognitive, the rational, and the logical.
 The tremendous impact of science and technology seemed to validate that it is our analytical abilities that will produce the best outcomes in life, and in the 1950’s even areas of the humanities were trying to become “scientific,” such as the study of language and psychology.

 And so our culture has learned to disconnect in order to be in “reality.”
-And we learn to privilege the rational and
+We have learned to privilege the rational and

 cognitive, leaving out the wisdom of our bodies and emotions.
 Perhaps this is true more in the sphere of organization and business than elsewhere, where this cultural bias leads us to try to make human groups and communities into predictable and controllable systems.

 Ken Wilbur’s integral framework, Goleman’s introduction of emotional intelligence, and the rich culture that has arisen around somatics, alternative medicines and philosophies, coaching, and others fields are opening the possibility of re-imagining the experience of being human.
 Re-imagining and redesigning our very conceptions of groups, organizations, and teams.